 Please see the iTunes Artwork documentation for more details.

 Creating an IPA is now built into the new publishing workflow.
 To do this, follow the instructions below to archive your app, sign it, and save your IPA.

 Before starting to create an IPA for a cross-platform solution, ensure that you have selected the iOS project as your startup project:

 Build your Archive

-To build an IPA, we first need to create an archive of a release build of our application.
+To build an IPA, an archive of a release build of our application needs to be created.
 This Archive contains our app and identifying information about it.

 Sign and Distribute your App

 Each time you build your application for Archive, it will automatically open the Archives View, displaying all archived projects; grouped by solution.
 By default, this view only shows the current, open solution.
 To see all solutions that have archives, click on the Show all archives option.

 It is recommended that archives deployed to customers (either Ad-Hoc or In-House deployments) be kept, so that any debug information that is generated can be symbolized at a later date.